-- a formal application submitted to the Office of Admission (410.837.4777, admission@ubalt.edu) with the appropriate application fee; apply online at www.ubalt.edu/apply - an official copy of transcripts from all institutions attended - GMAT score or an alternative test score routinely used for entry to graduate programs - two letters of recommendation testifying to the abilities of the applicant to successfully complete a graduate business program and indicating what contributions the applicant can make to the University and to its programs - a personal statement: Detail your reasons for seeking a graduate business degree, your short- and long-term professional and personal goals, and how you think a graduate business degree will help you achieve them.
+- a formal application submitted to the Office of Admission (410.837.4777, admission@ubalt.edu) with the appropriate application fee; apply online at ubalt.edu/apply - an official copy of transcripts from all institutions attended - a letter of recommendation testifying to the abilities of the applicant to successfully complete a graduate business program and indicating what contributions the applicant can make to the University and to its programs.
+Students with an undergraduate GPA of 3.0 or higher are not required to submit a letter of recommendation. - a personal statement: Detail your reasons for seeking a graduate business degree, your shortand long-term professional and personal goals, and how you think a graduate business degree will help you achieve them.
 Provide any additional information highlighting unique aspects of your candidacy to the admission committee.
-Please limit statement to 1,000 words.
+Please limit statement to 1,000 words. - a resume.

-• a resume.

-Note: A GMAT score is not required for graduate business certificates or Master's Advantage programs.
+Note: A GMAT score is not required for graduate programs, but scores may be submitted as additional information.